dball/constructive/README.md

 If a claim to a tempid that resolves via identity uniqueness is about a scalar component ref, and the claimed value is a tempid, and the existing entity has a value for the component ref, the value's tempid will resolve to the existing component.

+If a claim retract a datum for a component ref, all datums about the referent entity are retracted.

+Component refs may not form cycles.
+A claim for a component ref that would complete a cycle is rejected.

 ### sys/attr/ref/type/component/key

 If a similar claim is about a set component ref, this attribute governs the transaction behavior.